-If the customer reports And Then Total income below the MA income limit income source from the The information is reasonably compatible and considered verified.
+If the customer reports And Then Total income below the MA income limit The total is below the The information is reasonably compatible and considered verified.
 No further proof is needed.
-The total is below the MA income limit Information was not available for each reported income source from the hubs The customer must provide proof of income. above the MA income limit The customer is asked clarifying questions to see if more proof is needed based on: The reason why the income is different, and
+MA income limit Information was not available for each reported income source from the hubs The customer must provide proof of income. above the MA income limit The customer is asked clarifying questions to see if more proof is needed based on: The reason why the income is different, and

 How eligibility, premiums, or share of cost may be affected.
 When the answers do not account for the difference, the customer must provide proof of income.
-No income There is no information available from the hubs The customer must provide information about how living expenses are being met.
+No income There is no information available from the hubs The customer must provide a verbal or written statement about how living expenses are being met.
+The customer statement is enough proof unless it is questionable or inconsistent with other information.
+See Expenses Exceed Income Examples for when information is questionable or inconsistent.
 The hubs show current income information.
 The customer must provide: Information about how living expenses are being met; and If not already verified, proof that the income shown in the hubs has ended.